 5. Fill again and you are ready to use your kettle as usual.

 If your appliance has not been descaled for a long time, you may have to repeat this process until all the limestone has disappeared, but done regularly a little ‘vinegar top up’ should suffice.

 De-scaling your washing machine/dishwasher: Pour a bottle of cheap vinegar into the bottom of dishwasher/ washing machine and leave overnight.
 Then put a quick wash on (without any clothes in the machine!).
 Run another empty cycle, this time adding a bit of washing powder to get rid of the odour.
-Then you are ready to use it again as usual.
+Then it is ready for general use.

 2. Cleaning your furniture

 Vinegar is generally a very good wood polish.
-For any routine maintenance cleaning, mix vinegar 1:1 with lukewarm water and polish your wooden furniture using cloth.
+For any routine maintenance cleaning, mix vinegar 1:1 with lukewarm water and polish your wooden furniture using a clean cloth.

 3. Using vinegar for cosmetic purposes

-Vinegar is one of the oldest and cheapest cosmetic ingredient.
-A cup of cider vinegar in the bath water together with a few drops of essential oils will freshen up your complexion and restores the ph balance in your skin.
+Vinegar is one of the oldest and cheapest cosmetic ingredients.
+A cup of cider vinegar in the bath water together with a few drops of essential oils will freshen up your complexion and restores the skin’s ph balance.